 Carina Nebula - Details

-This image shows a series of Bok globules from a mosaic of the Carina Nebula which has been assembled from 48 frames taken with the Hubble Space Telescope's Advanced Camera for Surveys (see related images on the right hand side).
-The island-like clumps of dark clouds scattered across the nebula are nodules of dust and gas that have so far resisted being completely photoionized by the strong ultraviolet radiation of young and very bright stars.
+These three snapshots reveal nuggets of cold molecular hydrogen in the Carina Nebula.
+The three detail images come from a mosaic of the Carina Nebula's central region which has been assembled from 48 frames taken with the Hubble Space Telescope's Advanced Camera for Surveys (see related images on the right hand side).